mieweb/GeniSys/readme.md

  Once the client begins the PXE process it will automatically configure itself to install Proxmox ontop of Debian, then join or create a Proxmox cluster on the network.

- [^1]: AKA Gozer The Gozerian AKA Gozer the Destructor AKA Gozer the Traveler AKA Volguus Zildrohar AKA Lord of the Sebouillia
+ [^1]: Gozer AKA Gozer The Gozerian AKA Gozer the Destructor AKA Gozer the Traveler AKA Volguus Zildrohar AKA Lord of the Sebouillia